 AI is also greatly impacting hotels, restaurants, bars and other businesses providing hospitality services, as they can learn more about their customers and provide them with fast and personalized service.
-Most importantly, with the help of AI-driven chatbots, they can enable their customers to book and pay for their services online, without any friction.
+One of the most significant benefits of AI in the hospitality industry is the ability to leverage chatbots to enable customers to book and pay for services seamlessly online.

 More and more airline companies are adopting AI technologies, which every single traveler certainly couldn't be happier about, as they can use chatbots to book and check in their flights and pay for their tickets instantly via their smartphones.